Ananym/bearclantkdocs/docs/events/renegades.md

 # Bear Renegades

 Social deduction.
 This game is Resistance, rules available online.
-Other rules from those games can be thrown in.
+Other rules from those games can be thrown in, particularly the Merlin rule from Avalon.

 ```
                             `  .: